 Create a Forgejo service

-Apply the following object on your namespace, as specified by its YAML description.
+Apply the following object to your namespace, as specified by its YAML description.

 apiVersion: vshn.appcat.vshn.io/v1